Ivanhoe, New South Wales: Ivanhoe Warakirri Centre

-(Now Closed by Gladys Berejiklian Government of NSW), Ivanhoe Warakirri Centre is a minimum security correctional centre for male inmates, located at Ivanhoe.
-The Centre has accommodation for 55 prisoners, the majority of whom are Aboriginal.
-Inmates perform cleaning and maintenance tasks, as well as participating in community projects and the Mobile Outreach program.
-Inmates also undertake education programs, including numeracy and literacy, and self-awareness and alcohol- and substance-abuse management programs.
+Ivanhoe Warakirri Centre was a minimum security correctional centre for male inmates, located at Ivanhoe.
+The Centre had accommodation for 55 prisoners, the majority of whom were Aboriginal.
+Inmates performed cleaning and maintenance tasks, as well as participating in community projects and the Mobile Outreach program.
+Inmates were supported to undertake education programs, including numeracy and literacy, self-awareness and alcohol and substance-abuse management programs.

-Since June 2020 the Correctional centre was closed by the Gladys Berejiklian Government of NSW (libs/country party) the facility and 26 houses were Sold to Tronox mining Company to help accommodate some of its staff for the Atlas/campaspe mine 140 klms south west of Ivanhoe on the Balranald - Ivanhoe road, where they mine mineralised sand.
+The correctional centre was closed by the Berejiklian Government in June 2020.
+The facility and 26 houses were sold Tronox as staff accommodation for the Atlas/Campaspe titanium mine 10 km south of Arumpo.
+The mine, south west of Ivanhoe on the Balranald - Ivanhoe road, extracts mineralised sand.
 The heavy mineral concentrate from the mine (HMC) will be trucked to a new rail siding just outside of town, then transported to Broken Hill for further processing.

 The rail load-out facility (the Ivanhoe Rail Facility), is located 140 km north-east of the mine and 4.5 km south-west of Ivanhoe, in the Central Darling LGA.
 Ivanhoe will be an important logistics hub for Atlas-Campaspe, and there will be employment and business opportunities through their contractors during the construction and operational phases.
+By 2025, the mine operates off the grid with 12 MW diesel engines, 11 MW solar power, and a 6 megawatt-hour (MWh) / 3 MW battery.